deltachat/deltachat-pages/en/spec.md

 Messages SHOULD be encrypted by the [Autocrypt](https://autocrypt.org) standard using `prefer-encrypt=mutual` by default.

 Meta data (at least the subject and all chat-headers) SHOULD be encrypted by the [Memoryhole](http://modernpgp.org/memoryhole/) standard.
-If Memoryhole is not used, the subject of encrypted messages MUST be replaced by the string `Chat: Encrypted message` where the part after the colon may be localized.
+If Memoryhole is not used, the subject of encrypted messages SHOULD be replaced by the string `Chat: Encrypted message` where the part after the colon may be localized.